Property and Casualty Insurance Industry Trends for 2026: A Data-Driven Guide for Carriers, TPAs, and Adjusting Firms

 Software

-Trend 1: The Market Transition: From Hard Market to Competitive Pricing
+Trend 1: The Market Has Moved From a Hard Market to a Correction Phase

 What this means for your organization:

-• Casualty lines require heightened reserve discipline and proactive claims strategies to contain social inflation losses.
+• Casualty lines require tighter reserve discipline and proactive claims handling to contain social inflation.
+This is where strong property and auto claims management software earns its keep.

 From Copilots to Autonomous Workflows